-If a homeowner were to ask, “Can condo members be sued?”
+If a homeowner were to ask, “Can condo board members be sued?”
 Yes, because a person can be sued by anyone for anything at any time.
 A disgruntled homeowner can always choose to sue both the condo or HOA board and its individual members.
 However, if the question is, “Are HOA or condo board members personally liable for their bad decisions?” — the answer is not as straightforward.

 An HOA or condo board member can be protected from liability in case of a lawsuit.
 This will be clearly stated in your association’s articles of incorporation, bylaws, or governing documents.
 There are also other provisions that offer protection when homeowners are suing the condo board of directors or HOA board of directors.

 A lot of states have laws in place that protect board members from personal liability to an extent.
 For instance, in California, Civil Code Section 1365.7 states that volunteer association board members aren’t personally liable for damages beyond what the HOA’s insurance covers.

 These damages can include property damage, emotional distress, bodily injury, and even wrongful death.
 Of course, board members must meet certain requirements to qualify.

 Not all states have the same law as California, though.
 Therefore, you must research your own state laws to check which ones apply to you as a board member.
 You can also consult an HOA attorney for clarification.